ibexa/documentation-user/docs/publishing/publishing.md

 Note that you cannot edit an unpublished draft created by another user.

+### Autosave

+While you edit a Content item or product, eZ Platform saves your work automatically to help you preserve the progress in an event of a failure.
+To recover your work, open the most recent draft in the **Versions** tab of the Content item.
+Alternatively, open the most recent draft of your work on the **My dashboard** page, the **Drafts** table.

+Autosave is enabled by default, and set to save a draft every 60 seconds.
+You can toggle autosave or change the time between saving attempts in **User settings**, by changing the values in the **Autosave draft** and **Autosave interval** fields.

+!!! caution "Draft and autosave limitation"

+    Saving drafts and autosave are not available if you create a new Content item in a **Browse content** window, or when you create a new User.

 ### Content versions

 Content in the repository can have more than one version.